iiarchives/jellyfin-rpc/README.md

 This app has two files:
 - Jellyfin RPC (for anything Jellyfin related)
-- MPRIS RPC (intended for Feishin)
+- MPRIS RPC (intended for Feishin, or any other MPRIS-based clients)

 You will need to customize your configuration depending on the one you will be using.